ComNets-Bremen/ops-on-the-bench/README.md

 git clone https://github.com/ComNets-Bremen/ops-on-the-bench.git
 ```

-3. Install Docker system on the selected Linux distribution (`Ubuntu LTS 20.04` recommended above).
-Use the [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) on installing Docker.
+3. Install Docker system on the selected Linux distribution (`Debian GNU/Linux 10 (buster)` recommended above).
+Use the [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10) on installing Docker.
 Follow the procedure given in the link and also setup `Executing the Docker Command Without Sudo`.

 4. Create the OOTB Docker image.